logo

 After being discharged from the Navy, Roy became a truck driver, although he dreamed of becoming an actor and sent many photos of himself to acting agencies etc. in the hope of being discovered.

-Rock HudsonFinally, his size and good looks got him into movies.
-He was discovered by gay agent Henry Wilson and his name became Rock Hudson for his debut in Warner Bros., in 1948.
 His teeth were capped, he took lessons in acting, singing, fencing and riding.
 Still, it took no less than 38 takes before he could successfully complete one line in his first picture, Fighter Squadron.

-The peak of his career was in the fifties and early sixties.
 Films like Giant (1956 with Elizabeth Taylor and James Dean) brought him respect as a film star, but it was the pictures where he starred opposite everybody's home-made apple-pie, Doris Day, that made him one of the industry's most popular leading men.

 Rumors about his homosexuality had surfaced occasionally since the 1950s, when his film studio supposedly paid off "Confidential" magazine to prevent them from spilling the beans.
 To quell the rumors, in 1955 Hudson married his agent's secretary, Nancy Gates.
 The marriage lasted three years.